What Trump Can (And Can’t) Do to Steer Fed Policy

 - Fed chair Jerome Powell told U.S. senators at his confirmation hearing that he would preserve the bank’s “independent and nonpartisan status.”

-- Trump’s attacks on Powell actually help the Fed, Karl W. Smith argues in Bloomberg Opinion.
+- A dose of political pressure can be good for the Fed, Karl W. Smith argues in Bloomberg Opinion.

 ©2019 Bloomberg L.P.